utahnlp/nlp.cs.utah.edu/README.md

   `pdfs/filename.pdf`.
 * `award` (optional): Any extra information about the paper identifying awards or recognition that it got.
 This will highlighted on the website.

+There is a helper script `_scripts/check_bibs.rb` that can help validate the bib entries.
+To use it, run `ruby check_bibs.rb`.
+It will show any errors in the bib files.

 ### `_data/seminars`